-It is important to develop an effective leadership style that suit different situations, depending upon the need of the team or the team members.
+It is important to develop an effective leadership style that suits different situations, depending upon the need of the team or the team members.
 Great leaders choose their style based on the circumstances and the end goal.

 In one of his blog posts, Patel reveals that he leaves the managing and “human resource stuff” to his co-founder Hiten Shah.
-This lets him enough time to focus on improving his skill sets without having to worry about day to day business operations.
+This lets him enough time to focus on improving his skill sets without having to worry about day-to-day business operations.

 So, leadership styles basically differ.
-What works for Neil may not for you.
+What works for Neil may not work for you.
 You know that your leadership style is effective if it achieves the following three things:

 1. Your Team is Motivated

 Nowadays, many people get jobs solely to earn a living, and so there comes a time when they may become slightly disinterested.

 There are many factors hampering employee productivity at work.
 More than the employee, it’s the leader or owner who is impacted more.
 Revenue and profit take a hit.

 A good leader must create the right atmosphere to inspire others.

 One thing you must recognize as a leader is that no matter how much talent you have, you need good people that are willing to get the job done.

 The idea is to inspire your team and make them happy.